HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 on the machine's state, Bundles provide a fairly straightforward way to do this.
-If you need rules that draw values that depend on the machine's state in some more complicated way, you will have to abandon bundles and use :func:`~hypothesis.strategies.data`; this comes with its own complexities.
+If you need rules that draw values that depend on the machine's state in some more complicated way, you will have to abandon bundles and use :func:`~hypothesis.strategies.data` to work with instance variables; this comes with its own complexities.

 The following rule based state machine example is a simplified version of a test for Hypothesis's example database implementation.
 An example database